EpiAxis science in detail

 Importantly, LSD1 is enriched in both chemotherapy and immuno-therapy (IO) resistant cancers, facilitating tumour progression and recurrence.

-1) Prevent the entry of LSD1 into the nucleus by binding to LSD1 nuclear shuttle proteins Importins 1 and 3
+1) Prevent the entry of LSD1 into the nucleus by binding to LSD1 nuclear shuttle proteins Importins 1 and 3; and

-2) Then enter the nucleus themselves (instead of LSD1) to disrupt the LSD1/CoREST axis, leading to degradation of existing nuclear LSD1.
+2) Then enter the nucleus to disrupt the LSD1/CoREST axis, leading to degradation of existing nuclear LSD1 pool.
 The net effect is a substantial reduction in the effective LSD1 nuclear pool leading to epigenetic change.